 - Highly resistant to strategic voting.

 - No wasted votes.
-All rankings are counted.
+All rankings are counted and skipped rankings are allowed.
 It would be very difficult to accidentally void or spoil your ballot.

 - Fair and equal.
 The system doesn't play favorites and ensures an equally weighted vote.

-- While the general concept of electing the candidate who was preferred over all others or who is most preferred is quite simple, ranked Condorcet methods are the most complex single-winner methods to explain in detail or tabulate.
-In the modern age this is much less of a barrier than it used to be, and tabulation can be coded and automated, but some expertise is needed to fully understand the details of the method or to verify that it's been coded correctly.
+- While the general concept of electing the candidate who was preferred over all others or who is most preferred is quite simple, ranked Condorcet methods are some of the more complex single-winner methods to explain in detail or tabulate.
+In the modern age, this is much less of a barrier than it used to be, as tabulation can be automated, but some expertise is needed to fully understand the details of the method and to verify that it's been coded correctly.

-- A ranked ballot doesn't allow voters to express their level of support and thus a 2nd choice ranking could be almost as good as your favorite or almost as bad as your worst case scenario.
+- A ranked ballot doesn't allow voters to express their level of support, and thus a 2nd choice ranking could be almost as good as a voter's favorite or almost as bad as their worst case scenario.

-Note: Both of the issues above are eliminated if a score ballot Condorcet method like Smith Score is used.
+Note: Both of the issues above are eliminated if a five star ballot Condorcet method like Condorcet STAR (aka Smith//Score) is used.

 Other Condorcet Methods:

-There are a number of Condorcet voting methods with different variations on the tie breaking protocol including ranked options such as Minimax, Ranked Pairs, Schulz, and variations of each.
-Among experts and advocates in the field including Dr. Nicolaus Tideman, Department of Mathematics, Virginia Tech, and Professor Emeritus Richard Darlington, Department of Psychology, Cornell University, there seems to be a growing consensus around the Smith Minimax option, which is the method described above.
-For a rated or 5 star ballots Smith Score is another great option.
-Keep in mind that regardless of the Condorcet variation you prefer, the winners for most of these will be the same the majority of the time.
+There are a number of Condorcet voting methods with different variations on the tie-breaking protocol including high performing ranked options such as Minimax, Ranked Pairs, Schulze, and variations of each.
+Among experts and advocates in the field including Dr. Nicolaus Tideman, Department of Mathematics, Virginia Tech, and Professor Emeritus Richard Darlington, Department of Psychology, Cornell University, there seems to be a growing consensus around the Smith//Minimax option, which is the method described above.
+For rated or 5 star ballots, Smith//Score is another great option.
+Keep in mind that regardless of the Condorcet variation you prefer, the winners for most of the top-tier Condorcet methods will be the same the vast majority of the time.